renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 Let's take this by examples.
 In the first case, consider that we have certain cancer data with 100 samples, and the minority class, let's say cancer = exists has a ratio of 5:100.
 Here the minority class is small in the absolute sense.
 Now consider again a cancer dataset with 10,000 samples and same ratio.
 Here, the majority outnumbers the minority class, even though now 500 samples may not be considered rare.

 So now that we have an idea of *what's imblanaced data*, let's check out some data sampling methods that try to overcome this issue!
 For that, we'll use the [Estonia ferry disaster](https://www.kaggle.com/christianlillelund/passenger-list-for-the-estonia-ferry-disaster) dataset from Kaggle, focusing mainly in the binary target "Survived", which had 989 passengers, with 137 survivors and 852 deaths, which represents approximately an imbalance ratio of 1:6, and using the quantitative predictor "Age" as the comparison between before and after resampling.
+"Age" has a minimum of 0, maximum of 87, median of 44, mean of 44.5, and std of 17.2.

 ![image](https://user-images.githubusercontent.com/63553829/93004221-64115100-f51b-11ea-8f3e-e319e55be655.png){: .mx-auto.d-block :}